andrew-wja/instrumentor/README.md

 `instrumentor` provides different versions of each runtime depending on what you would like to accomplish.
-If you want full checking of your program, you will need to link the `_full_rt.so` version of the runtime you wish to use.
-If you want to benchmark the performance of `instrumentor`, you can link against the `_dummy_rt.so` version of the runtime.
+If you want full checking of your program, you will need to link the `_full.a` version of the runtime you wish to use.

+If you want to benchmark the performance of `instrumentor`, you can link against the `_bench.a` version of the runtime.
 This version does everything that the full version of the runtime does except that the checks which detect errors always succeed, so that no errors are reported.
 For benchmarking purposes, this is useful if you are trying to compare `instrumentor` to another tool that allows a program to continue execution even after errors are detected.

-For embedded systems development, it is common to work with freestanding code which does not use standard libraries.
-The runtimes with the `_minimal` prefix are for this situation.
-These do not depend on standard library functionality, and do not provide instrumentation-aware wrappers for standard library functions.
+If you would like to use a dry-run approach as a placeholder while you are working on integrating `instrumentor` with your build, you can use the `_nochecks.a` version of the runtime, which as the name suggests, does not actually perform any checks, and as such, will not change the behaviour of your program at execution time.

 ## Modifying and Extending `instrumentor`